MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-key-vault-trace.md

 Initialization is the first stage.
 It verifies the configuration of the app key vault provider in the extension and on the service.
 This stage is initiated by the `TryInitializeFromCurrentApp` method call in the extension code.
 Some conditions that cause failures in this stage include:

 - The extension doesn't specify a key vault in it's app.json file.
 - The Azure Key Vault Client Identity settings are incorrect.
-For example, like the application (client) ID of the key vault reader application in Azure.
+For example, it could be that the application (client) ID that you specified for the key vault reader application in Azure is wrong.
 - The Business Central Server lacks permission to the private key of the Azure Key Vault client certificate.

 #### Retrieval

 Retrieval is the second stage, and occurs after a successful initialization.
 In this stage, the service tries to get a secret from a specified key vault.
 This stage is initiated by the `GetSecret` method call in the extension code.
 Some conditions that cause failures include:

-- The secret name requested by the extension is missing or not valid.
+- The secret name requested by the extension is doesn't exist or isn't valid.
-- The Azure Key Vault Client Identity settings are incorrect.
-For example, like the application (client) ID of the key vault reader application in Azure.
+- The key vault doesn't exist.
-- The Business Central Server lacks permission to the private key of the Azure Key Vault client certificate.
+- The application ID doesn't have permission to read from the key vault.

 For more information about using key vault secrets with extensions, see [App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](../developer/devenv-app-key-vault-overview.md).